y-board/light-the-y/_setup/coding.md

 <img src="{% link media/comments2.png %}">

-The editor will automatically comment or uncomment code for you if you put your cursor on the light and press `Ctrl + /`
+The editor will automatically comment or uncomment code for you if you put your cursor on the line and press `Ctrl + /`

 ## Functions and Braces